 I very much like that there are two ways to "install" CCleaner.
 And while I'm usually a very big fan of portable programs, one advantage of actually installing CCleaner is the addition of Run CCleaner and Open CCleaner right-click options to your Recycle Bin.
 If you're planning on using CCleaner for general system cleaning, this is a really handy feature.

 My only real complaint about CCleaner is the confusing download page, which you can see here.
-While I link to their much more clear builds page at the top of this review, the standard CCleaner download page that most people end up on is a little confusing.
+While I link to their much more clear builds page elsewhere in this review, the standard CCleaner download page that most people end up on is a little confusing.

 In summary, if you think a registry cleaner is necessary to solve some computer problem you're having, I highly recommend you choose CCleaner.
 If you're interested in some of the other really cool system cleaning features, know that among those programs, CCleaner is also probably your best bet.
 It's simply a fantastic program.